fairytalell/seg_RS/README.md

 # seg_RS
-An experiment with deeplabv3-based semantic segmentation on a custom dataset.
+An experiment with deeplabv3-based semantic segmentation on my custom dataset.